google-research/planet/README.md

 ## Modifications

-During development, you can set `--config debug` to reduce the episode length, batch size, and collect data more freqnently.
-This helps to quickly reach all parts of the code.
-You can use `--num_runs 1000 --resume_runs False` to start a run in a new sub directory every time to execute the script.
 These are good places to start when modifying the code:

 | Directory | Description |
 | :-------- | :---------- |